 Enter your properties.
 Include the minimum monthly sales you’re looking for, the maximum number of reviews, the maximum weight, and any other requirements you have.

 Perform your search and review all the products that meet your criteria.

-You can get the Web App as part of the AMZScout Bundle which also includes the Pro Extension for additional product and niche insights, the Keyword Tracker to help you find the right keywords for your product listings and ad campaigns, the FBA Calculator to help you calculate expenses and profit margins, and Stock Stats so you can spy on your competitors’ inventory.
+You can get the Product Database as part of the AMZScout Toolset which also includes the Pro Extension for additional product and niche insights, the Keyword Tracker to help you find the right keywords for your product listings and ad campaigns, the FBA Calculator to help you calculate expenses and profit margins, and Stock Stats so you can spy on your competitors’ inventory.